ccassar/raft/README.md

 In progress;

-- election state machine.
+- election state machine; UT
+- log replication

-Target is to cover all of Raft including cluster membership extensions, log compaction, exactly-once guarantees to clients and, beyond Raft, to bring Byzantine fault tolerance via Tangaroa.
+Target is to, eventually, cover all of Raft including cluster membership extensions, log compaction, exactly-once guarantees to clients and, beyond Raft, to bring Byzantine fault tolerance via Tangaroa.